mustafa2024lee/mustafa2024lee/README.md

 - 👋 Hi, I’m @mustafa2024lee
-- 👀 I’m interested in ...HTML, CSS, Tailwind, Frontend, PowerShell
+- 👀 I’m interested in cyber cecurity
-- 🌱 I’m currently learning ...
-Linux
+- 🌱 Alwayes learning new stuff
 - 💞️ I’m looking to collaborate on ...
 Translating any project to Arabic language.

 <!---